dakotacarpenter19/CS_491_Project/documentation/Project Management Plan.md

 #### 3.1.1 Estimation Plan
 * The estimation time was calculated using COCOMO.
-* The estimatmation occured on 2/10/23
+* The estimation occurred on 2/10/23
 * Dakota and Austin were involved in the estimation process.
 * Estimations will be documented in the projects documentation.
 Estimation Reviews will be done either by Austin or Dakota.

 #### 3.1.2 Staffing Plan
 Two software developers are required for the project.
 The knowledge of Java is also required for the project.

 #### 3.1.3 Resource Acquisition Plan
-* Development Resources: Netbeans, Notepad++ for markdown documents, Java distributibles for jar files.
+* Development Resources: Netbeans, Notepad++ for markdown documents, Java distributables for jar files.
 * Testing Resources: Junit tests
 * Product resources: the project can run on a minimal 1gb drive, integrated graphics, and basic mouse peripherals.

 ### 3.2.
 Work Plan
 https://app.teamgantt.com/projects/gantt?ids=3396299

 ### 3.3.
 Control Plan
 There will be scheduled meetings in order to ensure that the project will be delivered on time.
 If a project member is having trouble with theiur assigned part a plan evaluation would be required to ensure the project remains on schedule.

 #### 3.3.1 Data Control Plan
 *Data to be managed: user input of their names and moves.
 *Content: checkerboard template and a checker piece templates will be used.
 *We won't be collecting any user data outside of the name for play.

 #### 3.3.2 Requirements Control Plan
 We will have meetings every week to two weeks to ensure the requirements are being met and delivered.

 #### 3.3.3 Schedule Control Plan
-We arew using a gantt chart in order to ensure the project is being completed on time.
+We are using a Gantt chart in order to ensure the project is being completed on time.

 #### 3.3.4 Communication, Tracking, and Reporting Plan
 The project manager and lead programmer will be meeting face to face.
 Email will also be used for memos and emergency planning/communication.

 ### 3.5.
 Issue Resolution Plan
-We will document project issues through the projects github repository.
-The projact manager will have the final say in decisions for the project.
-The lead programmer will be in charge of any changes needed in the software and will have final descision concerning software features.
+We will document project issues through the projects GitHub repository.
+The project manager will have the final say in decisions for the project.
+The lead programmer will be in charge of any changes needed in the software and will have final decision concerning software features.

 ## 4. Technical Process Plan

 ### 4.1.
 Process Model